 Join us for the tourism industry event of the year—because tourism matters.

-Gather with industry colleagues and tourism leaders for two days at the Blue Mountain Resort to network, gain new insights, explore trending topics and celebrate excellence at the Ontario Tourism Awards of Excellence Gala.
+From October 29-30, gather with industry colleagues and tourism leaders at the Blue Mountain Resort to network, gain new insights, explore trending topics and celebrate excellence at the Ontario Tourism Awards of Excellence Gala.